 It’s amazing what you learn when you dig through sewer content: what people flush down the toilet can tell a lot about their lifestyle and economic status.
-In fact the info gather could shed light on whether a subject is rich, divorced, owns a business or even have little or no education.
+In fact, the info gathered could shed light on whether a subject is rich, divorced, owns a business, or even have little or no education.

 In a study published in PNAS magazine, researchers from the University of Queensland and the Norwegian Institute for Water Research collected one week’s worth of daily wastewater samples from 22 wastewater treatment plants, which make up 21% of Australia’s population, and cross-checked the data based on the latest census.
 The researchers were able to compare the water composition with the socio-economic data from the census, such as age, education and income levels, employment rates and quality of housing; 43 biomarkers were analyzed and although the researchers found sometimes surprising correlations, some of the results were quite logical.